List of Food Wars!: Shokugeki no Soma characters: Megumi Tadokoro

-Along with Soma and Takumi, she is one of the three first-year rebels (apart from Erina) who passed the Promotional Exams.
-Megumi managed to overcome her trauma from Shinomiya, as the latter trained her to face the newly promoted 3rd Seat Momo Akanegakubo in the Regiment de Cuisine that would ultimately decide the fate of the academy.
-Four months after the Rebels' victory, she is promoted into the tenth seat of Council of Ten.
+Megumi Tadokoro (田所 恵, Tadokoro Megumi) is Soma's best friend and classmate at Totsuki and next-door dormmate at Polaris.
+Her shyness and stage fright causes her to perform poorly.
 Tsukuda said that "Megumi Tadokoro is probably from some area in Tohoku Prefecture and has a slight Tohoku dialect, but I purposefully obscured it.
 This is because I don't necessarily want her to be seen as a stereotype.
-I actually got a comment from someone living in Tohoku who mentioned that her Aomori dialect is not right.
-But it hasn't been defined where Megumi is from, so it's not necessarily a bad thing".
+I actually got a comment from someone living in Tohoku who mentioned that her Aomori dialect is not right.".

 Supporting characters

 Polaris Dormitory

 Polaris Dormitory is a student residence within Totsuki, intended to house less affluent students.
 In order to become a resident, students must first cook a dish to the satisfaction of the dormitory manager Fumio.
 The dorm uses a series of speaking tubes, and its facilities include vegetable gardens, pens, and workshops.
 Because of the success of former students Gin Dojima and Joichiro Saiba (Soma's father), the dorm has become a "fully independent and profitable entity on its own".
 Other former residents include Jun Shiomi and Azami Nakamura.